 In 1998 the Baxter’s retired and sold Lindeth Howe with the benefit of an extensive planning permission to its present owner, Norman Stoller OBE DL and Stephen Broughton.
 Norman Stoller is a retired businessman from Oldham, who had spent his business life developing an internationally renowned health care supplies business.
 Much of his private life has been spent in the Lake District and this resulted in the acquisition of a hotel business in the area following his retirement.
 Additionally, Stephen Broughton is great advocate for the Lake District as he is very passionate about encouraging visitors to come to the area.
 Mr Broughton along with Mr Stoller are also owners of Mountain Goat Tours and the Windermere Tourist Information Centre.

-In 1999 the hotel was enlarged, very much in keeping with the original architecture, to 34 bedrooms and an in house pool and leisure area for residents, whilst still retaining a lovely restaurant and spacious lounges.
+In 1999 the hotel was enlarged, very much in keeping with the original architecture, to 34 bedrooms and a treatment area for residents, whilst still retaining a lovely restaurant and spacious lounges.
 Again history was made in 2003 when the Postlewaite family took over the hotel exclusively for the weekend in order to celebrate the marriage of their daughter, Alison.

 Further refurbishments took place in 2009 when the hotel opened two deluxe suites aptly named ‘The Potter Room’ and ‘The Westmorland Suite’.
 Rumour has it, The Potter Room is the bedroom that Mrs Potter slept in.
 The Westmorland Suite is hidden away at the top of the house on the second floor.
 Both suites feature stunning interior design and the highest quality furnishings and enjoy spectacular views over the gardens towards Lake Windermere and the fells beyond.